-The well-documented incident is often cited as one of the funniest moments ever, and the most epic fail in the history of sports-entertainment.
-Yet, Fred is maybe one the happiest guys you’ll ever meet and is at peace with that embarrassing entrance and character first seen on "A Flair For The Gold" back in 1993.
+The well-documented incident is often cited as one of the funniest moments ever and the most epic fail in sports entertainment history.
+Yet, Fred Ottman is maybe one of the happiest guys you’ll ever meet and is at peace with that embarrassing entrance and character first seen on "A Flair For The Gold" back in 1993.

-"If you think you have a horrible life, maybe you should go to a burn unit in a hospital, or a kid’s cancer unit and seeing these kids and what they have to deal with in their life.
+"If you think you have a horrible life, maybe you should go to a burn unit in a hospital or a kid’s cancer unit and see these kids and what they have to deal with in their life.
 Or people coming back from being overseas in battles and missing legs and arms and PTSD and all kinds of issues going on.
 Everybody’s got problems."

 "[The Shockmaster gimmick] has been very good to me.
 Millions of views on YouTube, they came out with the action figure, and that premiered at the 2016 San Diego Comic-Con.
 The people there were buying them left and right."